-"Sleaford is a small, attractive English market town located in the Lincolnshire Fenlands, with lots to do and see"
+"Sleaford is an attractive market town located in the Lincolnshire Fenlands, with lots to do and see"

 Photo by Pixabay

 Did you know that Sleaford takes its name from its position as a crossing place (or ford) on the River Slea, and that its skyline is dominated by the 144ft stone spire of the parish church of St Denys, which is one of the tallest in England?

 Why not visit the nationally acclaimed National Centre for Craft & Design – a great way to spend a few hours?
 Or how about visiting an award-winning working watermill or an 8-sail working windmill?

 For aviation buffs, there is the Cranwell Aviation Heritage Centre and RAF Digby Ops Room, both giving a fascinating insight into the history of British aviation.

 One of two of Sleaford’s most famous landmarks found in the town’s Market Square, this church is the 13th century parish church of Sleaford and has one of the country’s oldest stone spires.

 The other landmark is Carre’s Hospital which is a group of stone almshouses founded by local baronet, Sir Robert Carre, in 1636 for ‘twelve poor men and one servant’.